 Acutely aware of how much support pumping moms may need when they return to work, we knew exactly where to find encouragement and advice: Kindred Bravely’s Facebook page.
 We asked these women what they wish they had known about pumping at work and pulled together some of their amazing responses.
 We hope these tips make your pumping journey easier.
 For more advice, check out 5 Pumping Tips to Know Before Returning to Work, Everything You Need to Know About Breast Milk Storage, and Nursing Bras 101.

 One more way we hope to make pumping easier?
-The new and improved hands-free pumping and nursing bra!We also designed super-cute, printable door hangers to let everyone know that mom is at work pumping.
+Our incredible hands-free pumping and nursing bra!We also designed super-cute, printable door hangers to let everyone know that mom is at work pumping.
 Click on this link or the button below to download and print them.
 Pump on, Mama!

 Pumping in the car (if you feel you are able to still be safe while driving) saved me a lot of time.
 I have a 45-minute commute to work and was able to get a pumping session in on my way to school each morning.
 I used an adapter in my car.
 I found that the battery packs would lose suction pretty quickly.
 I also recommend a hands-free pumping bra.